Dog walking in Iran

+Iranian police officer fines driver for having a dog in the car (2012).

 In Iran, dog walking is banned in at least 11 cities, largely due to interpretations of the country's official religion, Shia Islam.
 This has led to criticism, resistance, arrests, and fines from many Iranians.
 In some cases, municipalities in major cities like Tehran have killed dogs.

 Background

 In Iran, there is no specific law for controlling and keeping pets, including dogs.
 In addition to the lack of strict rules for keeping them, dog walking has not been criminalized.
 The lack of culture and responsibility on the part of a large number of pet owners, not picking up waste, untying dogs, passing by or entering children's playgrounds, ignoring keeping them in apartments, the lack of strict control rules, places for their use, and dealings based on taste rather than law, are among the problems in this area.
-In Iran, the dangerous guard dog Dobermann is no different from the small dog Golden Retriever because neither of them has a law.

 Rules

-The Judicial system of the Islamic Republic of Iran has announced a ban on dog walking in some provinces of the country.
+The regime's judicial system has announced a ban on dog walking in some provinces of the country.
 A review of the prosecutor's orders in various provinces shows that the ban will apply to public roads, parks and vehicles.
 Keeping dogs or pets has not been banned in general.
-However, it is not clear how a dog kept at home should be transported to a veterinary clinic.
-According to statistics published by a state news agency last year, one in 10 Iranians currently owns a pet.
+According to statistics published by a state news agency last year, one in ten Iranians currently owns a pet.
 Dogs and cats are the most popular.
 The issue of combating dog walking through law enforcement and judicial channels is at least more than a decade old.
 Combating dog walking was part of the social security plan in the early 1990s.
 After that, this ban was announced at several points and there were confrontations, but usually the aforementioned plans do not continue.
 On the other hand, the increase in keeping pets over the past 15 years shows that these plans do not necessarily lead to results.